Anthracycline: History

 Daunorubicin is a red pigmented drug which was discovered in the early 1960s.
-It was isolated from a strain of Streptomyces peucetius by Di Marco and coworkers, working for Farmitalia Research Laboratories in Italy who called it daunomycin.
+It was isolated from a strain of Streptomyces peucetius by A. Di Marco and coworkers, working for Farmitalia Research Laboratories in Italy who called it daunomycin.
 About the same time Dubost and coworkers in France also discovered the compound and named it rubidomycin.
 Daunorubicin was adopted as the international name.
 Initially it was seen to have activity against murine tumours and then in clinical trials it was found to be active against leukaemia and lymphomas.

 Doxorubicin was isolated from a mutated variant of S. peucetius (var. caesius).
 It differs from daunorubicin only by the addition of a hydroxyl group at the carbon 14 position.
 This modification greatly changes the activity of the drug making it highly effective against a wide range of solid tumours, leukaemia and lymphomas.
 It is the standard by which novel anthracyclines are judged.

 The first anthracyclines were so successful that thousands of analogues have been produced in attempts to find compounds with improved therapeutic applications.
 Only epirubicin and idarubicin have been adopted for worldwide use.
 Epirubicin has similar activity to doxorubicin, however has reduced cardiotoxic side effects.
 Idarubicin is a fat soluble variant of daunorubicin and is orally bioavailable.

 Several groups of researchers focused on designing compounds that retained the polycyclic aromatic chromophore of the anthracyclines (favouring intercalation into DNA) and substituting the sugar residue with simple side chains.
 This led to the identification of the mitoxantrone which is classed as an anthracenedione compound and is used in the clinic for the management of various cancers.
 Disaccharide analogues have been shown to retain anticancer activity, and are being further investigated with respect to their mechanism of action.